 The Mountain Kingdom, Using OpenEMIS to Transform the Education Sector Through better Data

-Although Lesotho is one of the smaller countries of Southern Africa with a , its Ministry of Education and Training (MoET) is tasked with managing a national education system with more than 350,000 students in over 1800 institutions.
+Although Lesotho is one of the smaller countries of Southern Africa with a population of 2.2 million, the Ministry of Education and Training (MoET) is tasked with managing a national education system with more than 350,000 students in over 1800 institutions.
 The Ministry of Lesotho aims to improve its education sector through the implementation of policy frameworks such as The Sustainable Development Goals, Africa 2063, SADC Protocol on Education and Lesotho National Strategic Development Plan and the Education Sector Plan 2016-2026.

 The Education Sector Plan 2016-2026 provides the current policies, programs and strategies for national education reform.
 This plan highlights the ability to expand learners’ enrollment and retention at all education level, with the hope of promoting a literate society with access to continuous learning opportunities.
 The MoET is embarking on a new initiative to implement OpenEMIS as one of these strategies in achieving the objectives of the 2016-2026 plan.